::: What is this?

 Then it got quiet as I fell full-on, offline, in love with (of all people) a good ol’ Colorado man with fix-it and cowboy instincts.
 My fingers took a sabbatical from typing to plant gardens, pet cats, fix up a house, flip the paper pages of books, and clutch to the shoulder straps of my daypack as I wandered deeply and daily into the Rocky Mountains.

 It must have been the next phase of my life travels where I picked up “too much business jargon in her writing” (according to a recent editor) via my full-time professional development into an International Experiential Education Director at a small organization (Dragons) that specializes in raw, authentic, and edge-of-the-map travel.

 And now, Fall of 2016, with a 1-year old and 4-year old who sometimes simultaneously sleep through an entire night, I am beginning to hear and feel the familiar yet renewed roaring in the marrow of my travel bones.
-At this very minute, I’m on the big island of Hawaii in the midst of a gap year trial lap, remodeling the website in order to document the research leg of travels for our family gap year planned for 2017-2018.
+Destination(s) TBD.

 ::: More (updated) Q&A on the way.